-Semester grades will be averaged by multiplying each quarter (9 weeks) numeric grade by 4.5, adding the semester exam, and dividing by 10.
 Semester grades will be calculated by multiplying each quarter (9-weeks) numeric grade by .45 (45%), multiplying the semester exam by .10 (10%), and adding the products together.
 For semester courses, a final average of "60" and above equals 1⁄2 credit.
 Courses that have "End-of-Course" (EOC) exams will receive full credit at the conclusion and then have the GPA calculated.
 For athletic purposes, the semester grades will be calculated to determine eligibility status.